pangloss/pacer/pages/routes/routes_101.md

 ---
-title: Routes - The Basics
+title: Routes 101
-permalink: /routes-basics/
+permalink: /routes-101/
 ---

 Pacer is all about graph traversals.
 To traverse the graph with Pacer, you create a __Route__.